 Our counsellors provide opportunity and support for having sometimes uncomfortable conversations about difficult issues.
 They can also help by suggesting strategies for coping – such as how to respond to powerful emotions, and making sense of one’s experience.
 Most importantly, our counsellors can help companion patients, families and carers through their difficulties and challenges, offering experienced and compassionate support.

 Mindfulness and Meditation

-Our counselling service offers opportunities for nurturing meditation and mindfulness practices that can be very helpful not only in achieving calm and managing anxiety, but also in: managing difficult thoughts, living more fully in the present moment (rather than being preoccupied with a fearful future), finding meaning that can counteract fear, and feeling less alone and isolated.
+Our counselling service may offer opportunities for nurturing meditation and mindfulness practices that can be very helpful not only in achieving calm and managing anxiety, but also in: managing difficult thoughts, living more fully in the present moment (rather than being preoccupied with a fearful future), finding meaning that can counteract fear, and feeling less alone and isolated.

 Advance Care Planning

 An important part of our work is helping people look ahead at what the future may hold, and make plans based on what they want.
 There are a number of tools available to help with this and we have included a couple of them here.
 If you have any questions or would like to discuss any of these issues further please speak with one of our staff and we will help you.